DoguCigsar/DoguCigsar/README.md

 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Web Development
 - 📫 How to reach me dogu.cigsar@cos-soft.net
-- I'm currently working on [EnSaglikliYol](https://github.com/AlphaSpaceTech/EnSaglikliYol)
+- I'm currently working on [Waterloo Electric Vehicle Challenge](https://github.com/SLSS-Engineering-Club)

 <!---
 DoguCigsar/DoguCigsar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.